Age Well Live Well: Be Healthy

 Complementing regular physical activity with a proper diet is essential to overall health.
 Using healthy eating habits (for example: portion control, making half your plate fruits and vegetables, decreasing the amount of saturated fat and sodium you eat) are important for healthy aging.
 The U.S. Department of Agriculture's Choose MyPlate initiative provides nutrition recommendations and resources.

-Access to healthy food is vital but finding affording healthy foods may be difficult for some.
-Supplemental Nutrition Assistance Program (SNAP) Food Benefits are available for Texans and families that have trouble buying enough healthy food every month.
-For more information (including program rules and eligibility requirements) or to apply, visit Your Texas Benefits.
+Access to healthy food is vital.
+The Supplemental Nutrition Assistance Program (SNAP) is available to Texans and families that have trouble buying enough healthy food every month.
+For more information including program rules and eligibility requirements or to apply, visit Your Texas Benefits.

 Avoid Tobacco